Hong Kong to extend censorship law | DW | 25.08.2021

 It is a tough blow for Hong Kong's historically prosperous film sector, which boasts renowned major studios and a thriving indie scene.
 Its most famous directors include Wong Kar-wai, Tsui Hark, John Woo and Stanley Kwan, while actors such as Jackie Chan, Chow Yun-fat, Jet Li, Tony Leung Chiu-Wai and Maggie Cheung are also world stars.

-The new law includes increasing the maximum sentence for showing illegal films to up to three years imprisonment, along with a fine of a HK$1m (around €110,000 / $130,000).
+The new law includes increasing the maximum sentence for showing illegal films to up to three years' imprisonment, along with a fine of a HK $1 million (around €110,000 / $130,000).

 The new law still needs to be approved by the city's legislature.
 But as the local government has also been purged from any opposition over the past year, this step is seen as a mere formality.